V-Kudryashov/md-Files/BikeLab/BikeLab.md

 <a name="ikcontrol"></a>
 #### 2.1 IKControl
 **Description**<br>
 This script provides full-body IK (Inverse Kinematics) control for a character riding a bike, bicycle, or in a motoball game.
-It allows the character to interact realistically with the vehicle, including leaning, pedaling, and foot positioning.
+It allows the character to interact realistically with the bike, including leaning, pedaling, and foot positioning.

 **Fields**
 - **lookAt (bool)** - Enable/disable head tracking to look at a target.